emilecohen/UCB-MFE-solidity-workshop/Part_2/nft/README.md

 - Image / Video / Music that can be displayed on NFT marketplaces

 This metadata is usually stored:
-- On [IPFS](https://docs.ipfs.io/concepts/what-is-ipfs/#decentralization) (Interplanetary File System): peer-to-peer protocol for saving multimedia files
+- On [IPFS](https://docs.ipfs.io/concepts/what-is-ipfs/#decentralization) (Interplanetary File System): peer-to-peer protocol for saving multimedia files.
 IPFS provides a way to ensure immutability of the metadata.
 [Pinata](https://docs.pinata.cloud) is a pinning service widely used to store and pin (make sure data does not get deleted on IPFS nodes) data to IPFS.
 - On a private server (metadata can here be manipulated without any further mechanism)

 Metadata example: